Northern California Clan Gunn

 Donald declined to run for President a second time stating that this was a democratic organization and new ideas should be a part of the organizations leadership.

 The Clan Gunn Society of North America has long supported the Society in the United Kingdom.
 We have provided funding to help acquire title to a church located in the Valley of the Gunns in Scotland.
 That dream is nearing reality.
 A Clan Gunn Heritage Center has been established in Latheron, Caithness.
 Genealogy records are available at this museum.

 The Society is proud to have a Genealogist as part of our organization.
 Records submitted by members are cataloged, cross referenced and stored at more than one location in this country.
 Information is shared with Society members.

 The Society currently has approximately 1,100 active members in 23 branches, 3 of those branches being in Canada.
 We have a web site located at www.clangunn.us and offer Clan Gunn merchandise in our store.

-The Clan Gunn Society has an International Gathering in Scotland every three years and later this year our Society will join Gunns from throughout the world in Scotland, at our International Gathering meeting in Kirkwall, Orkney Island on 19 July.
+The Clan Gunn Society has an International Gathering in Scotland every three years and our Society will join Gunns from throughout the world in Scotland, at our International Gathering meeting in Kirkwall, Orkney Island in July of 2018.

-The Society has had 19 Presidents since its founding.
-The current President is Rich Gunn of Wilton, CA.
+The Society has had 21 Presidents since its founding.
+The current President is Dave Ziemer of Hartford, WI.